 Major/Minor selection.
 Some students will come to college with very clear ideas about majors and minors; others will be uncertain.
 In both cases, they will look to you for guidance.
 One anxiety students have about declaring is the fear they are locked in to that choice.
 Assure them they are able to add and drop majors relatively easily and that most programs can be completed in two years or less.
 There are exceptions, of course, especially in the sciences where the credit requirements are higher and the courses are sequenced.
 But in general, Macalester majors are flexible enough to allow changes into the junior year.
 For those who have clear ideas it is still important to ask why.
 The subjects of study available at the student’s high school might have been quite limited compared to what we offer at Macalester, and fondness for a teacher, rather than the material itself, can sometimes influence a student’s plans.
 Therefore, discussing strengths, weaknesses and goals is an important first step before looking at the curriculum.
 Reviewing major requirements and course descriptions in the College Catalog is also a good way for students to confirm their interest in a field of study.
 Additionally, in the Advising Handbook each department outlines its major requirements and suggests desirable or required course sequencing.
 Good referrals include the chair or relevant faculty members in the planned area of study, as well as the Academic Programs Office and the Career Development Center, both of which can assist students who need extra help choosing a major or connecting major with career plans.

-Study Abroad.
-Many students choose Macalester because of its focus on internationalism and its commitment to study abroad.
+Study Away.
+Many students choose Macalester because of its focus on internationalism and its commitment to study away.
 Over half of our students do in fact study in another country for a semester during their time at Macalester.
-So it is important to speak with students early in their college careers about their study abroad desires so they can plan accordingly.
-Some majors, particularly those with very structured course sequences, need to choose their courses strategically so they can study abroad and complete all their major requirements within four years.
-Also, adequate language preparation for a program may require several semesters of study prior to departure; beginning these courses early is, therefore, important.
-Further, since the “W” requirement must be completed before the senior year, students who study abroad typically complete the course before they depart so they can meet that deadline.
-Finally, now that there is a single study abroad application deadline each year, all students need to be more planful and start the process earlier than was typically the case in the past.
-Good referrals here include Study Abroad advisors (for program selection), department chairs (for major declaration and to secure course approval prior to submitting an application), the Registrar’s Office (for how courses might fulfill graduation requirements), and the Financial Aid Office (for questions about how study abroad might affect an award package).
+So it is important to speak with students early in their college careers about their study way desires so they can plan accordingly.
+Some majors, particularly those with very structured course sequences, need to choose their courses strategically so they can study away and complete all their major requirements within four years.
+Also, adequate language preparation for a program may require several semesters of study prior to departure; beginning these courses early on is, therefore, important.
+Further, since the “W” requirement must be completed before the senior year, students who study abroad typically complete the course before they depart in order to meet that deadline.
+Finally, given that there is now a single study abroad application deadline each year, all students need to be more planful and start the process earlier than was typically the case in the past.
+Good referrals here include advisors in the International Center, for program selection, department chairs, as students need to have a do-able 4-year plan for their intended major and secure course approval prior to submitting an application, the Registrar’s Office, who can advise on how courses might fulfill general distribution requirements, and the Financial Aid Office, for questions about how study away might affect an award package.

 National Scholarships.
 Every year dozens of Macalester students apply for nationally competitive scholarships, such as the Fulbright, Goldwater, Truman and Watson.
 Those who win, and we do have winners, very often cite the mentoring they received early in their college career as a key to their success.
 You can help in a variety of ways: by encouraging strong students to consider these opportunities; by facilitating their involvement in research projects; by helping them to identify courses that will support their research; by encouraging them to seek out leadership opportunities, both on campus and in the community.
 To be competitive for these awards students need to be academically strong and meaningfully involved in co-curricular activities.
 Referring them to Academic Programs early in their college careers is also a good idea, as that office facilitates the nominating process for most national competitions.